Translation invariance, topology, and protection of criticality in chains of interacting anyons: Anyonic states and operators

-The fusion tree for the unpunctured torus is given in \fref{fig:torusstates}(iii), and may be obtained using the pairs-of-pants approach by introducing a trivial puncture on the torus, constructing the fusion tree (where the puncture with the inward arrow in \fref{fig:pantsconstruction} is sutured to one of the punctures with an outward arrow), and then deleting the line carrying charge $\mbb{I}$ which is associated with the trivial puncture.
-Again in these examples, each line on the fusion tree diagram may be associated with a particular Wilson loop operator in the TQFT.
+The unpunctured torus has a fusion tree which is given in \fref{fig:torusstates}(iii), and may be obtained using the pairs-of-pants approach by introducing a trivial puncture on the torus, constructing the fusion tree (where the puncture with the inward arrow in \fref{fig:pantsconstruction} is sutured to one of the punctures with an outward arrow), and then deleting the line carrying charge $\mbb{I}$ which is associated with the trivial puncture.
+Again in these examples, each line on the fusion tree diagram may be associated with the outcome of a particular Wilson loop operation in the TQFT.
 However, on this occasion in addition to the measurements associated with punctures on the surface of the torus, there are also two measurements associated with the non-trivial cycles of the torus [\fref{fig:torusstates}(iv)], and in a given basis, only one of these will encircle a line of the fusion tree.
 For example, consider the torus with no punctures.
 The fusion tree may be constructed either ``outside'' the torus (in the region of $\mbb{R}^3$ which extends to infinity), or ``inside'' the torus (in the region of $\mbb{R}_3$ which does not extend to infinity).
 The labellings of these two fusion trees both constitute a basis of states, and they are related by means of the topological $S$ matrix,

 according to

 (Note that an anyon model can consequently only be consistently defined on the torus iff the topological $S$ matrix is unitary.
 This property is the defining characteristic of a modular anyon model.)